Church of the Gesù, Quezon City: History

-The Ateneo de Manila acquired a campus in what would become Loyola Heights, Quezon City in the late 1940s.
-In 1952, when the Ateneo transferred to Loyola Heights from Padre Faura St. in Manila, Fr.
+Ateneo de Manila acquired a campus in what would become Loyola Heights, Quezon City in the late 1940s.
+In 1952, when Ateneo transferred to Loyola Heights from Padre Faura Street in Manila, Fr.
 William Masterson, S.J. envisioned the construction of a church on the campus.
 However, only the Blue Eagle Gym (located near the Grade School) stood, having been the first structure built in what would eventually be Loyola Heights.

 It was not until around 50 years later that construction of the church began.
-On September 30, 2001 the cornerstone of the church was blessed and laid.
-The church dedication liturgy for the church was celebrated by Cardinal Jaime Sin on July 31, 2002 and attended by several distinguished guests, including former Philippine President Corazon Aquino.
+On September 30, 2001, the cornerstone of the church was blessed and laid.
+The church dedication liturgy for the church was celebrated by Cardinal Jaime Sin on July 31, 2002, and attended by several distinguished guests, including former Philippine President Corazon Aquino.

 In 2005, an 18-bell chime and an Angelus bell were added to the church, a donation from the High School class of 1960 and the College class of 1964.
 The group also donated an additional five bells in 2010, converting the chime into a 23-bell carillon.
 The bells chime at 6:00 am and 12:00 pm.

 Distinctive features

 Inside the Church's western entrance is a semicircle of stained glass depicting the Stations of the Cross.
 At the center of the semicircle is the church's holy water font.
 It is placed on a hole on the floor with rim surrounded by the rays of the Jesuits' seal.
-The stoup itself is an upright brown stone, with a depression on top acting as the basin and the outlet for the water covered with a clay plate with the Jesuit seal.
+The stoup itself is an upright brownstone, with a depression on top acting as the basin and the outlet for the water covered with a clay plate with the Jesuit seal.
 The water circulates over the sides the basin, therefore the water is not stagnant and does not contain any debris, unlike other water font.

 The altar is supported by a slab of adobe rock, believed to be in abundant supply underneath the Loyola Heights campus.
 The huge crucifix above the main altar is unusual depicting Jesus still alive looking up to God, contrary to many crucifixes that depict Jesus already dead, his head bowed down.